Justene Williams 'Your Boat Is My Scenic Personality of Space' 2012.

 Share

-Playtime explores the infantile and the juvenile.
+Playtime explores the infantile, the juvenile.
 Many of our ideas about art stem from the notion of innocent childish creativity—the Picasso thing.
-However, Playtime is more overtly rude, anarchic, and occasionally scatological.
-It comes out of the unlikely thought of juxtaposing Brisbane artist Jenny Watson’s sweet, childish paintings (including her self-portrait as a young girl with her horse) with a nasty film of a regressive performance by Viennese actionist Otto Muehl.
-The show also includes art-school Associate Professor Peter Robinson’s rude graffitos lamenting university life and his suggestive sculpture Das Es, dummy-spitting neo-dada artist Justene Williams channeling her inner hillbilly, ‘lurker’ artist Steve Carr’s videos of himself in a bedroom pillowfight with little girls and trashing a panel van with little boys, and Brits Jake and Dinos Chapman’s amateurish reconstructions of art tragedies using rubber-glove puppets.
+However, Playtime is often more overtly rude, anarchic, occasionally scatological.
+It encompasses Jenny Watson’s sweet, childish paintings; art-school Associate Professor Peter Robinson’s scribbly caricatures lamenting university life and his suggestive poo sculpture Das Es; Dušan Makavejev’s film of a rebirthing; dummy-spitting neo-dada artist Justene Williams channeling her inner hillbilly; ‘lurker’ artist Steve Carr’s videos of himself in a bedroom pillowfight with little girls and trashing a panel van with little boys; and Brits Jake and Dinos Chapman’s amateurish reconstructions of art tragedies using rubber-glove puppets.
 Plus, we introduce emerging artist, Thomas Semple.

 Artists